jstran97/ztm-smartbrain-api/README.md

 # ZTM Academy - Final Project: SmartBrain Back-End

 This repository is for the web server (back-end) of the [web application](https://github.com/jstran97/ztm-smartbrain/tree/main).
 It was constructed using Express.js and PostgreSQL.
+The web server communicates with the front-end (React.js), database (PostgreSQL), and Clarifai's Face Detection API.

 # Getting Started: